j-hayes/so-simple-theme/_posts/articles/2016-10-12-introduction-to-programming.md

     - See above story.
 You'll fail.
 But with persistence you will eventually succeed.
 You won't understand everything right away.
 - Before you go ask someone else how to do something just google it.
     - This is my general advice for any type of learning these days.
 Someone else has likely had the same question as you.
 If you google your exact question, you will likely end up with an article that has answered your question.
 Then if you can't find it, go ask a person who might know the answer, not before.
+- Find a good IDE (Integrated Development Environment) these are the "microsoft word" of writing software.
+There are many good options, using one will save you a lot of time and headache in the long run.

 --------